This post may contain affiliate links. Read my full disclosure policy.

 2. Cream butter and sugars together in a stand mixer or large bowl.
 Whip until light and fluffy.
 Add egg, molasses and vanilla, and whip until combined.

-3. Whisk flour, baking soda, and ginger, cinnamon, cardamon, cloves, nutmeg, pepper and salt together in medium bowl, whisk until well combined.
-If you can weigh the flour, do so, otherwise fluff up the flour with a fork, before measuring.
+3. Whisk flour, baking soda, and ginger, cinnamon, cardamom, cloves, nutmeg, pepper and salt together in a medium bowl, whisk until well combined.
+If you can weigh the flour, do so, otherwise, spoon the flour into the measuring cup, then level.

 4. Gradually add flour mixture to the butter mixture and mix well.